GIANTS OF BEKONSCOT (Bucks)

 While you're in the area I suggest you try Timnerla's Wooburn View or else Resurrection (A Pit near Penn) by Dan, Pid and Mike.
 Both are within easy driving distance.

-A small experiment - Please feel free to rate your visit to this cache out of ten in your log - or drop it an FP point?
+A small experiment - Please feel free to rate your visit to this cache out of ten in your log - or drop it an FP point if you enjoyed it?